forcedotcom/apex-tmLanguage/README.md

 To **build and test** install Node.js do the following:

 - Run `yarn install` to install any dependencies.
-- Run `yarn run prepare` to build using gulp.
+- Run `yarn run build` to build using gulp.
 - Run `yarn run test` to run tests.

 Output grammars are output in the `grammars/` directory.